 How to Thrive During Extended TDY While Keeping Your Home Life Intact

-Preparing Your Family Before Departure
+Preparing Your Family Before You Leave

 Creating Structure in Your Temporary Life